 1 tbsp soy sauce

-Finely chop the chilli and crush with the brown sugar, this really brings out the flavour.
-Stir with the lime juice till sugar has disolved and add the other ingredients.
+Finely chop the chilli and crush it with the ginger into the honey, this really brings out the flavour.
+Stir with the lime juice and zest, soy sauce and sesame oil.

 1 fat clove of garlic